aofarrel/SRANWRP/README.md

 > [!TIP]
 > A very small number of BioSamples, such as [SAMEA968096](https://www.ncbi.nlm.nih.gov/sra/?term=SAMEA968096), are in "sample pools."
 Running fasterq-dump on such samples will return all run accessions for all BioSamples in that sample pool, often including a generic barcode sample.
 This may cause issues with downstream analysis; such samples should likely be avoided.
 > Samples in a sample pool are marked on SRA's UI: <img width="382" height="26" alt="Screenshot 2026-08-06 at 3 21 58 PM" src="https://github.com/user-attachments/assets/2622ba59-3040-4492-a442-4638f83fee8f" />
+>
+> [A denylist of MTBC samples within sample groups that I'm aware of has been compiled in this repo](https://github.com/aofarrel/SRANWRP/tree/main/inputs/denylists#accessions-within-sample-groups), but there may be more out there.

 ### Getting sample accessions from run accessions (SRR/ERR/DRR)
 If you have a list of run accessions, [this workflow](./workflows/get_samples_from_runs.wdl) will get a list of sample accessions that they cover.
 Some samples have more than one run -- those samples will only appear in the output once.